Shirley MacLaine honored with AFI lifetime award

-LOS ANGELES Oscar-winning actress Shirley MacLaine was honored with the American Film Institute's Life Achievement Award on Thursday night for roles in movies including "Terms of Endearment," "Steel Magnolias" and "Postcards from the Edge."
+LOS ANGELES, June 8 Oscar-winning actress Shirley MacLaine was honored with the American Film Institute's Life Achievement Award on T hursday night for roles in movies including "Terms of Endearment," "Steel Magnolias" and "Postcards from the Edge."

 MacLaine, well-known for her belief in life after death, spoke seriously about the roles of women in movies, and was gently teased about her thoughts on previous lives by co-stars such as Jack Nicholson and Carrie Fisher at the gala dinner on the movie studio lot of Sony Pictures.